 Adam benefits from senior-level PR and marketing experience both in-house and on the agency side, working across premium automotive and motorsport brands.
 He has a unique understanding of cars and F1 in the context of luxury lifestyle media and collaborates across fashion, arts and entertainment.

-As a visual director, Adam’s career highlights include coordinating a 34-page cover shoot for Vogue, reimagining Michelangelo Antonioni’s Blow-Up with Rolls-Royce, and producing a documentary about a record-breaking round-the-world private jet flight on which he embarked.
+As a visual director, Adam’s career highlights include coordinating a 34-page cover shoot for Vogue, reimagining Michelangelo Antonioni’s Blow-Up with Rolls-Royce, scripting a major social video project with Lewis Hamilton for Tommy Hilfiger, and producing a documentary about a record-breaking round-the-world private jet flight on which he embarked.

 When he’s not on assignment, Adam lives and works in London SW1.
 A ‘gentleman racer’, he is competing in the 2018 Ginetta Racing Drivers Club championship alongside the British GT series.